4d/docs/website/translated_docs/pt/API/SystemWorkerClass.md

 #### Descrição

-The `.errors` property <!-- REF #SystemWorkerClass.errors.Summary -->contains a collection of 4D errors in case of execution error(s)<!-- END REF -->.
+The `.errors` property<!-- REF #SystemWorkerClass.errors.
+Summary -->contains a collection of 4D errors in case of execution error(s)<!-- END REF -->.

 Each element of the collection is an object with the following properties: